nephio-project/docs/install-guide/package-transformations.md

    b.
 The following `PackageVariant` changes are made to the `lambda-cluster` package:
       1. The field `info.readinessGates.conditionType` is added to the `Kptfile` with the value `config.injection.WorkloadCluster.workload-cluster`.
       2. An extra `pipeline.mutators` entry is inserted in the `Kptfile`.
-This mutator is the mutator specified in the `pv-cluster.yaml` package variant specification, which specifies that the annotation `nephio.org/cluster-name: lambda` should be set on teh resources in the package:
+This mutator is the mutator specified in the `pv-cluster.yaml` package variant specification, which specifies that the annotation `nephio.org/cluster-name: lambda` should be set on the resources in the package:

       ```
         pipeline: